Dean’s Scholar Fellowship

-The Graduate College discourages on-campus employment exceeding 50% FTE for fellows.
+The Graduate College discourages on-campus employment exceeding 50% FTE for fellows in GA- (assistantship) and HG- (grad hourly) class positions.
+Academic/research/faculty hourly positions are not permissible in conjunction with any fellowship.
 The Dean’s Scholar Fellowship is designed to allow the student to work full-time to complete their degree.
 Any distraction from that goal is considered incompatible with the spirit of the award.
 (We revised our policy for the 2020 competition.)

-Students supported by these fellowships are required to complete at least 12 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced program.
+Students supported by these fellowships are required to complete at least 9 semester hours each semester unless expressly authorized by the Dean of the Graduate College to carry a reduced program.
+(This requirement was reduced from 12, effective Fall 2021.)
 Fellows are not required to register for the summer session by the Graduate College (unless defending); however, individual departments may require summer registration.
-Fellows who register in the summer must enroll in at least 6 hours to be eligible for a summer tuition waiver.
+Effective Fall 2021, fellows who register in the summer must enroll in 3-5 hours to be eligible for a summer tuition waiver.
 Fellows should check with their department regarding summer registration requirements.

 The Graduate College has established certain fellowship policies regarding external funding, completion of the Preliminary Examination for renewal, top-off funds during the years not directly funded by the Graduate College, and deferments of fourth-year Graduate College funding.

 The stipend portion of the award may be taxable income; however, per guidelines set by the Internal Revenue Service (IRS), the University is not responsible for withholding or reporting income taxes on fellowship payments.

 Fellows do not receive a Form W-2 on their fellowship income nor does the University report the fellowship payment as taxable income to either the state or federal government.
 However, the University is required to report fellowships to the IRS for informational purposes only on Form 1098-T, Tuition Statement.
 Taxation of the fellowship payment is a matter between the Fellow and the IRS.

 More information on taxation of fellowships can be found in IRS Publication 970: Tax Benefits for Education (PDF), or by calling 1-800-829-3676.